 Some people might have a biomarker that does not have a treatment option yet.
 Scientists are working to create new treatments to target known biomarkers that currently do not have a treatment.

-Whether you have a biomarker or not, knowing more about the type of lung cancer will help your doctor provide you the best possible treatment options down the line.
+Whether you have a biomarker or not, knowing more about the type of lung cancer will help your doctor provide the best possible treatment options.

 When should I be biomarker tested?